Voultapher/Presentations/cppcon2017WebService/present.md

 Of course we don't want source code where all variables have single character names. >>

-That's the step where we use a tool to uglify our code.
+Now comes the step where we use a tool to uglify our code.
 The name says it all.
 It makes our code more ugly.
 A popular choice is UglifyJS.
 A parser with the goal, of producing the shortest possible javascript, whilst retaining the same logic.